Associate Professor; Associate Dean Health Professions

-Dr. Grinshteyn is an assistant professor in the School of Nursing and Health Professions, where she teaches a variety of courses in the MPH program.
+Dr. Erin Grinshteyn is an associate professor in the School of Nursing and Health Professions, where she teaches a variety of courses in the MPH program.
 Her primary research interest relates to fear of crime and fear of violent victimization, and the association of fear with a variety of health outcomes.
 She is particularly interested in population-based health disparities associated with fear of violence and specifically examines these topics among older adults.
 Erin also does work examining neighborhood characteristics associated with fear of victimization.

 - PhD in Health Services, Fielding School of Public Health, UCLA

 - MS in Health Policy and Management, Harvard School of Public Health, Harvard University

 - Assistant Professor, UNR, 2013–16

 - Pabayo, R., Grinshteyn, E., Steele, B., Cook, D., Meunnig, P., Liu, S.Y.
 (2022).
 The relationship between voting restrictions and COVID-19 transmission and mortality rates within US counties.
 PLOS ONE.
 17(6), e0267738.